To raise the bar for performance or cost efficiency in any manufacturing design, you first must learn the basics.

 Planar surface (the surface area of a cross-section of a component) is the most important measurement in regard to DFM.
 Today, parts requiring a planar surface over 16 sq. in. typically end up as multi-component assemblies.
 Otherwise, the manufacturer can’t compact your part.

 PM also comes with other dimensional requirements, although these depend somewhat on the individual part.
 Because of die-fill requirements, it can be challenging to form parts over 3" long in the pressing direction.
-Metal powder usually has a 2:1 compaction ratio, so if you have a 3” part, you need at least a 6” fill in the press.
+Metal powder usually has a 2:1 compaction ratio, so if you have a 3” part, you need at least a 6” column of powder to create the desired shape.

 These are valuable general guidelines, but remember that the rules of powder metallurgy design are broken every day.
 The most capable metal parts manufacturers are willing to consider minimum and maximum sizes on a part-to-part basis.
 When in doubt, ask a vendor with experience going beyond conventional techniques.